-Ellen Bouchery has more than 20 years of experience in health services research.
-Her work has focused on behavioral health, Medicaid/Medicare program administration, and health workforce.
+Ellen Bouchery has more than 30 years of experience in health services research.
+Her work has focused on behavioral health, the Medicaid and Medicare programs, and the healthcare workforce.

-Bouchery’s technical areas of expertise includes data management and analysis, cost of illness, program evaluation, and simulation modeling.
-She is skilled in analysis of Medicaid and Medicare data, complex federal survey data, electronic medical record system data, and an expert on program cost and cost-of-illness study methods.
+Bouchery’s technical areas of expertise include data management and analysis, cost of illness, program evaluation, and simulation modeling.
+She is skilled in analysis of Medicaid and Medicare administrative data, complex data from federal surveys, data from electronic medical record systems, and an expert on program cost and cost-of-illness study methods.
 She has conducted cost-of-illness studies for the Centers for Disease Control and Prevention, the Office of National Drug Control Policy, the National Institute of Mental Health, and the Substance Abuse and Mental Health Services Administration.
-Program evaluation is another area of technical expertise.

 Bouchery publishes in peer-reviewed journals such as the Journal of Substance Abuse Treatment and Health Services Research.
+She has been lead author on 20 and a substantial contributor to more than 40 peer-reviewed publications, targeted briefs, or major reports.
+She has served on the National Quality Forum’s Expert Panel on the SUD Treatment Progress Rating System and the Government Accountability Office’s Expert Panel on Addressing Untreated Behavioral Health Conditions in Adults.
 She holds an M.S. in economics from the University of Wisconsin-Madison.
 Her previous experience includes positions at the Lewin Group and the Urban Institute.